 Over the centuries salt has been extracted from three distinct areas of the lake depression, with each successive area located further to the southwest.
 The areas can be clearly seen on satellite photographs (22.606519°E, 4.030660°S).
 Until recently salt was transported south by huge camel trains, now more and more salt is carried out by 4-wheel drive trucks, south to Timbucktu and on to the river port of Mopti.
 Among the some of the nomadic tribes of the Sahara and Ethiopia’s Danakil Plains, salt is carried by camel trains and is still used occasionally as money or bartered for a cash equivalent.
 When the camel trains of Mali carried the salt, each animal typically carried four blocks of salt.
 On reaching the salt market, three blocks sold off the back of each animal went to the camel train owners, and the profit of the sale of the remaining block to the salt miner.

 Blocks of Taoudenni salt at the port of Mopti in Mali, Africa (information in accompanying text and this image "Mopti sel" by Taguelmoust downloaded at the French language Wikipedia.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons - http://commons.wikimedia.org/wiki/File:Mopti_sel.jpg#/media/File:Mopti_sel.jpg)

-The ancient Maya made salt at Maras in Peru, and the Maya at Salinas de los Nueve Cerros, Guatemala, an area where natural salt springs flowed into a river gully, giving easy trading access to downstream customers.
-This site was the only large-scale source of salt for the interior Lowland Maya.
-Maya technology included solar evaporation and firing of brine from salt springs in special large ceramic bowls that are the largest receptacles ever found in any Maya sites.
+The ancient Incas made salt at Maras in Peru, and the Maya at Salinas de los Nueve Cerros in Guatemala.
+Bot are regions area where natural salt springs flow into a river gully, giving easy trading access to downstream customers.
+This Nueve Cerros site was the only large-scale source of salt for the interior Lowland Maya.
+Maya technology included solar evaporation and firing of brine from salt springs in special large ceramic bowls that are the largest receptacles ever found in any Maya site.

 The Chinese produced salt by many methods: they evaporated brine in salt lakes, boiled seawater, or pumped and processed brine from wells drilled into salt beds.
 Modern oil-drilling traces its roots back to Chinese methods of bamboo-based drilling technology that originally evolved for salt production from ancient subsurface brine sources.